L\'{e}vy Processes and Infinitely Divisible Measures in the Dual of a Nuclear Space: Preliminaries

-In this section we introduce our notation and review some of the key concepts on nuclear spaces and its dual space that we will need throughout this paper.
+In this section we introduce our notation and review some of the key concepts on nuclear spaces and their dual spaces that we will need throughout this paper.
 For more information see \cite{Schaefer, Treves}.

 Let $\Phi$ be a locally convex space (over $\R$ or $\C$).
 If each bounded and closed subset of $\Phi$ is complete, then $\Phi$ is said to be \emph{quasi-complete}.
-On the other hand, the space $\Phi$ called a \emph{barrelled} space if every convex, balanced, absorbing and closed subset of $\Phi$ (i.e. a barrel) is a neighborhood of zero.
+On the other hand, the space $\Phi$ is called a \emph{barrelled} space if every convex, balanced, absorbing and closed subset of $\Phi$ (i.e. a barrel) is a neighborhood of zero.